Certora/Documentation/docs/cvl/hooks.md

 may not be applied.

 If storage analysis fails, you will see a message indicating the failure in the global problems view of the rule report.

-% TODO: reference the prover/techniques section that is currently in progress in
-% a different PR
+See {ref}`storage-and-memory-analysis` for more details.

 (rawhooks)=
 ### Hooking on all loads or stores